YU-Zhejian/art_modern/docs/Usage-art_modern.md

 - For Illumina, Dx models (e.g., MiSeqDx) with locked software for forensics and diagnostics are treated as those without Dx.
 - For BGI/MGI models, we do not distinguish Rs (Research-only) models with non-RS models.
+  - DNBSEQ-G400ER is a nanopore-based long read sequencer, so not included.
+- For Illumina Models: Latest Illumina models uses Quality Score Binning -- Only 2, 11, 25, 37 are shown.
+See [Illumina White paper](https://www.illumina.com/documents/products/whitepapers/whitepaper_datacompression.pdf).

 #### Shift and Clip Parameters